In this article, I argue that a state court

 piece of the puzzle - namely the extent to which a state may

-legitimately extend its procedural law to federal courts even in the
+legitimately extend its procedural law to federal courts even in

 absence of competing federal law.
 Many